thinkreen/thinkreen.github.io/_pages/about.md

 ## RESUME
 Here is my key experiences.
-If you want to see my resume, click [here](resume.pdf)
+If you want to see my resume, click [here](resume.pdf).

 ## POSTING PLAN